Ashfield-Colborne Lakefront Association ... 2010-08-13

 Newsletters: 2002-10, 2002-07, 2001-08, 2001-06, 2000-10

-Property Development
+Property Development and Protection

 Pollution

-Pollution that affects the lakeshore community is an on-going concern.
+Pollution that affects the lakefront community is an on-going concern.
 DNA analysis of tests done by ACLA in 2003 showed that the E.coli source is animal, not human.
 The results of ACLA's annual stream-testing program since then show that the dominant cause is untreated run-off from agricultural activities.
-This was clarified in a UoGuelph/MOE DNA-analysis research report published in 2009, conducted in 2005/2006 around 18 Mile River, which confirmed that the sources of E.Coli were 59-62% livestock/manure runoff, 16-18% persistent swash-zone E.Coli, 5-14% wildlife, 2-3% human, and 8-16% unquantifiable mixed sources.
+This was clarified in a UoGuelph/MOE DNA-analysis research report published in 2009, conducted in 2005/2006 around 18 Mile River, which confirmed that the sources of E.Coli were 59-62% livestock/manure run-off, 16-18% persistent swash-zone E.Coli, 5-14% wildlife, 2-3% human, and 8-16% unquantifiable mixed sources.

 Source Water Protection